Internal Funding Opportunities for Faculty and Staff

 - Presentations at meetings, conferences or exhibitions through Premier Display Grants

 - Research Grants support research, scholarship, or creative endeavors.
-There are two types of awards with maximum funding of $3,500 and $8,000.
+There are three types of awards with maximum funding of $3,500 and $8,000.

 Early Career (EC) Grants: Support for professors who are within their first three years of their initial appointment at CMU (with preference to assistant professors).
 Regular, tenure-track and fixed term faculty with research commitments are eligible.
 NOTE: In 2014-2015, EC grants will be awarded for one year only, with a maximum award of $20,000 for single investigators.
 Applications due by 5 p.m.
 EST on January 16, 2015.